rmiyazaki6499/djangular/README.md

   - Go into the project directory to build and run the container with:

   ```
-  $ cd tour-of-heros/
+  $ cd djangular/
   $ docker-compose up -d --build
   ```

-  **This may take a few moments**
+  **This may take a few moments, especially for the Angular Server to spin up**

-  Navigate to http://localhost:8000 to view the Angular Frontend on the local server.
+  Navigate to http://localhost:4200 to view the Angular Frontend on the local server.
 It should look something like this:

 ![Angular Frontend](https://user-images.githubusercontent.com/41876764/90954253-9ac9df00-e427-11ea-850f-8f19a33eba85.png)

-Navigate to http://localhost:8000/api/movies to view the Django REST Framework API on the local server.
+Navigate to http://localhost/movies to view the Django REST Framework API on the local server.

 ![Django REST Framework API](https://user-images.githubusercontent.com/41876764/90950031-c8506180-e402-11ea-8f3f-5baa4894b103.png)